Doodleverse/segmentation_zoo/README.md

 ## :star2: Highlights
 * Segmentation Zoo is a repository of image segmentation models, pre-trained using [Segmentation Gym](https://github.com/Doodleverse/segmentation_gym)
+* Contains models that made the forthcoming paper: Buscombe and Goldstein (in prep.)
+"A Reproducible and Reusable Pipeline for Segmentation of Geoscientific Imagery." intended for Earth and Space Science.
+The models were trained on a subset of the "Coast Train" dataset, described in the forthcoming manuscript Buscombe et al (in prep) "A 1.2 Billion Pixel Human-Labeled Dataset for Data-Driven Classification of Coastal Environments" intended for Scientific Data.
-* It serves as a convenient place to access models for tasks involving simple classification schema on common data types such as Landsat-8 scenes and oblique photographs
+* It serves as a convenient place to access models for tasks involving simple classification schema on common data types such as Landsat-8 scenes and oblique photographs.
+We are not promoting these models for universal application for these classification tasks.
+These models may have some practical usage but are provided primarily for illustrative purposes.
 * Usage of these models is encouraged for practice with [Segmentation Gym](https://github.com/Doodleverse/segmentation_gym) to see the organization and usage of models created by that toolset
 * We hope to eventually provide documentation exemplifying the potential uses of models - please check back later or watch this repository

 ## ✍️ Authors

 Package maintainers:
-* [@dbuscombe-usgs](https://github.com/dbuscombe-usgs) Marda Science / USGS Pacific Coastal and Marine Science Center.
+* [@Doodleverse](https://github.com/Doodleverse) Marda Science / USGS Pacific Coastal and Marine Science Center.

 Contributions:
 * [@2320sharon](https://github.com/2320sharon)